reiteristvan/AuthorityIdentity/README.md

 ### User

 Users are our main point of interest.
 In Authority users exists within a Domain uniquely identified by their email address.
 Beside that their username also unique too.
-All user has zero or more Groups and/or Policies and Users can own Claims too (the Claims the User own and the Claims that the User own through its Policies are the User's owned Claims).
-There are different strategies inside Authority to aquire the Claims of a User.
+All user has zero or more Groups and/or Policies(the Claims that the User own through its Policies are the User's owned Claims).
+There are different strategies inside Authority to aquire the Claims of a User combining Claims from owned ones and through Groups.
 Users can be converted to a ClaimsPrincipal instance through an extension method.